Student Union, Room 142

 Students sometimes experience personal issues that interfere with their educational and personal goals.
 Counselors are impartial listeners who are not directly involved in your particular situation.
 Through the counseling process, students can develop skills needed to help cope with personal problems.
 Students often seek personal counseling services for the following reasons:

 - crisis intervention

 If you have trouble with any of these or other emotional problems, seeking counseling is one way to help yourself manage your life issues.

-2) The Veteran Services Office is the point of contact for Veterans and their dependents who attend OSUIT.
+2) For Veterans and their dependents who attend OSUIT, the Veteran Services Office is the point of contact .
 The Veteran Services office assists with processing education benefits offered through the U.S. Department of Veterans Affairs (VA), and aids in linking Veteran students with on-campus resources.
+Veteran's Services are located in the Grady Clack Building.
 Contact information: call 918-293-4972, or email firstname.lastname@example.org.

 Things to Remember

 - Counseling services are free to OSUIT students.
 If the difficulty in question is beyond our resources (for instance, an academic difficulty that could best be helped by tutoring or a problem that deserves more intensive therapy than we can provide), we can refer you to other sources of help.

 - Appointments are available by calling or emailing the counseling office.
 NOTE: Walk-ins are welcome, but keep in mind that the counselor may be in session or have another obligation at the time of your visit.